markusmoenig/Eldiron-Book/src/nodegraph/scripting.md

 Another special variable is the **alignment** variable.
 It is set automatically by Eldiron based on your selection for the characters alignment in the character node graph.
 It is set to 1 for heroes, 0 for neutrals and -1 for monsters.
 You can of course also use your own more complex alignment system.
 The alignment is one of the variables often used in the [Lookout](../nodes/lookout.md) node.

+---

-For more information about scripting please see the [scripting reference](../scripting.md).
+For more information about scripting please see the [scripting reference](../scripting.md), especially the [character scripts](../scripting/character_scripts.md).